CAMBODIA MEETING MINUTES

 for us and spouses, so we can get to know each other better.
 Details will

 follow.
 The next meeting is 12/3.
-Joyce will bring her camera next time so
+Joyce will bring her camera next

 we can get ID badges made to designate us as missionaries from St. Lukes.